AdaptableTools/openfin-demo/README.md

 # OpenFin AdapTable demo

+To Do

 ## Installation

-NOTE: In order to be able to run `npm install`, you need to be logged into our private NPM registry - follow the instructions in the [Adaptable Angular Wrapper Documentation](https://docs.adaptabletools.com/docs/angular-wrapper/angular-wrapper-installation)
+NOTE: In order to be able to run `npm install`, you need first to be logged into our private NPM registry - follow the instructions in the [Adaptable Documentation](https://docs.adaptabletools.com/docs/getting-started/installationn)

 > If you do not have an Adpatable Login please contact support@adaptabletools.com